August Borchard

 August Borchard (4 July 1864, Lemgo – 19 February 1940, Berlin) was a German physician and surgeon.

-He studied medicine at the Universities of Freiburg, Munich, Würzburg and Jena, receiving his doctorate at the latter institution in 1888 with a thesis on carcinomas of the antrum of Highmore, Ueber Carcinome der Highmorshöhle.
-Afterwards, he worked as an assistant in the pathological institute at Marburg and as a physician in the surgical clinic at the University of Königsberg.
+He studied medicine at the University of Freiburg, the Ludwig-Maximilians-Universität München, the University of Würzburg, and the University of Jena, receiving his doctorate at the latter institution in 1888 with a thesis on carcinomas of the antrum of Highmore, Ueber Carcinome der Highmorshöhle.
+Afterwards, he worked as an assistant in the pathological institute at Marburg University and as a physician in the surgical clinic at the University of Königsberg.
 In 1895, he was a senior physician in the surgical department at the Diakonissenhaus in Posen.
-He later moved to Berlin, where he attained a professorship in 1908.
+He later moved to the Friedrich Wilhelm University of Berlin, where he attained a professorship in 1908.

 In 1930, he became a member of the Academy of Sciences Leopoldina.
 In 1934/35, he served as president of the Deutschen Gesellschaft für Unfallchirurgie (German Association for Trauma Surgery).
 He was co-publisher and editor of the Archivs für klinische Chirurgie and the Zentralblatts für Chirurgie.